ably77/gehc-gateway-poc-runbook/README.md

           header: X-Amr
 EOF
 ```
-You can see that the `applyToRoutes` is set to our existing routes where `oauth: "true"` but also that we want to execute it after performing the external authentication (to have access to the JWT token) by setting the priority to `priority: 1` (note that lower value has higher priority)
+You can see that the `applyToRoutes` is set to our existing routes where `validate_jwt: true"` but also that we want to execute it after performing the external authentication (to have access to the JWT token) by setting the priority to `priority: 1` (note that lower value has higher priority)

 If you refresh the web page, you should see new `X-Email` and `X-Sub` headers have replaced our `jwt` header.
 (Note that if you want to keep the `jwt` header and just extract the claims to new headers this is also possible in Gloo Mesh 2.1)